Bounds on Sphere Sizes in the Sum-Rank Metric and Coordinate-Additive Metrics: Comparison of Bounds

 \section{Comparison of Bounds}

 In this section, we compare the new bounds presented in this paper with the existing bounds related to the sphere size in the sum-rank metric.
-In Figure~\ref{fig:sphere-size-vs-t-v2} the relationship between the growth rate $\frac{1}{\ell}\log_q \card{ \S_{t}^{m, \eta, \ell, q}}$ of the sphere size and the normalized radius $\rho$ is shown.
+In Figure~\ref{fig:sphere-size-vs-t-v2} the relationship between the growth rate $\frac{1}{\ell}\log_q \card{ \sphere_{t}^{m, \eta, \ell, q}}$ of the sphere size and the normalized radius $\rho$ is shown.
 We observe that the upper bound using Theorem~\ref{thm:upperbound_sphere_saddlepoint} and the lower bound using Theorem~\ref{thm:entropy LB 2} are the tightest bounds and very close to the exact values.
 The computation of these bounds necessitates the evaluation of the entropy $H_\rho$.
-Computing $H_\rho$ is straightforward for a specified $\beta$, whereas determining $\beta$ for a given $\rho$ cannot be achieved in a closed-form manner, as outlined in~\eqref{eq:weightconstraint}.
+Computing $H_\rho$ is straightforward for a specified $\beta$, whereas determining $\beta$ for a given $\rho$ cannot in general be achieved in a closed-form manner, as outlined in~\eqref{eq:weightconstraint}.

 For scenarios where prioritizing closed-form expressions dependent on $\rho$ is essential, the derived alternative bounds may better suit the intended use-cases.
 In Figure \ref{fig:sphere-size-vs-t-v2}, the upper bounds from Theorem~\ref{thm: integral UB} using $\kappa_{q, m, \eta}$, Theorem \ref{thm: integral UB} using $\gamma_q$ and Theorem~\ref{thm:improvedSven} are consolidated into a single piece-wise function by selecting the minimum value among these bounds.
 The transition points are indicated by circles.

 We observe that for the new closed-form upper and lower bounds we improve significantly in comparison to the already existing closed-form bounds given in~\cite[Theorem 5]{puchinger2022generic} and~\cite[Lemma 2]{Ott2021BoundsCodes}.
 Furthermore, the new bounds are potentially useful tools for obtaining improved closed-form Gilbert-Varshamov or sphere-packing bounds, as introduced in~\cite{byrne2021fundamental} and~\cite{Ott2021BoundsCodes}.